 - 4.1 An option not to prepare a Neighbourhood Plan but rely upon Herefordshire Core Strategy, developer pressures and any subsequent Rural Areas Local Plan that Herefordshire Council might produce, was rejected at an early stage as not being in the community's best interests.
 It was decided to prepare a Neighbourhood Plan on the basis that the community wished to contribute more fully to determining how the required level of proportional housing growth should be accommodated within the Parish. - 4.2 The choice of options has been influenced by: - The small number of dwellings required to meet the required housing target; - The potentially conflicting desire by the community to seek small scale developments while also supporting the need for a range of housing types, especially 2 and 3-bedroom family housing; and - The nature of sites that are available as indicated through Herefordshire's Strategic Housing Land Availability Assessment and the local 'Call for Sites'. - The contribution that the Parish might make towards improving the age-profile within the County. - 4.3 The options considered for development concentrated upon where new housing might be located.
-The following options were considered:

-Option 1 - small amount of new housing development in Almeley, with no more development in Woonton.

-Option 2 - retain current settlement boundary for Almeley village, restrict development in Woonton and rely on Parish windfall.

-Option 3 - extend Almeley settlement boundary to incorporate a site large enough for affordable housing, with no more development in Woonton.

-Option 4 - extend Almeley settlement boundary to incorporate a site large enough for affordable housing and limited further development in Woonton.

-Option 5 - retain current settlement boundary for Almeley village, while allowing limited development in Woonton.

-Option 6 - small extension to Almeley village settlement boundary with limited further development in Woonton.
+The following options were considered: - Option 1 small amount of new housing development in Almeley, with no more development in Woonton. - Option 2 retain current settlement boundary for Almeley village, restrict development in Woonton and rely on Parish windfall. - Option 3 extend Almeley settlement boundary to incorporate a site large enough for affordable housing, with no more development in Woonton. - Option 4 extend Almeley settlement boundary to incorporate a site large enough for affordable housing and limited further development in Woonton. - Option 5 retain current settlement boundary for Almeley village, while allowing limited development in Woonton. - Option 6 small extension to Almeley village settlement boundary with limited further development in Woonton. - Option 7 not to prepare a NDP. - 4.4 At the time of the survey complete reliance on windfall development Option 2 was thought to be a viable option.
+Subsequently it became clear that it was not, as it entailed more expectation than firm proposal and would be unacceptable to the Planning Authority and the Independent Examiner, causing rejection of the Plan.
+Although a small majority of residents expressed a preference for Option 2, in order to meet the level of certainty required that the necessary growth would be met, the parishioners second choice of Option 6 was considered the most practicable while respecting community wishes.
+In this regard, the combination of the community's expressed wish for no new development to exceed 5 houses, Herefordshire Council's Policy that Almeley village and Woonton were identified as locations for development, and the Government's indication that Neighbourhood Plans would be stronger if they contained housing land allocations, it was considered that the identification of two small sites would meet these aims.
+The balance of no less than 5 additional houses from windfall was considered to be wholly realistic hence the proposal enshrined in this NDP.
+Options 3 and 4 received the least community support.
+Not to prepare an NDP would allow developers to bring forward sites in both settlements as they see fit which might exceed significantly the target for new housing set for the Parish.
+Alternatively, it would rely upon Herefordshire Council including the two settlements within its Rural Areas Sites Allocation DPD upon which the community would have less influence.

-- 4.4 Although more residents expressed a preference for option 2 than for the other options, in order to meet the level of certainty required by Herefordshire Council that the growth required would be met, option 6 was considered the most practicable while respecting community wishes.
-Options 3 and 4 received the least community support. - 4.5 There is no strategic requirement to allocate land for employment and no expressed local need for any such sites.
+There is no strategic requirement to allocate land for employment and no expressed local need for any such sites.
 Consequently, a flexible approach supporting Herefordshire Local Plan Core Strategy policies RA5, E3 and E4 has been adopted and no options considered.